 Market Street Wealth management shares a relationship with Charles Schwab, an SEC-registered broker-dealer.
 In the event a client requests broker-dealer recommendations, Market Street Wealth Management may suggest Schwab.
 However, you may be able to find lower fees utilizing the services of other broker-dealers.

-According to ots latest Form ADV, the firm filed with the SEC, Market Street Wealth Management has not faced any disciplinary action.
-This is a form that registered advisors who manage more than $25 million must file with the SEC.
+According to its latest Form ADV, the firm filed with the SEC, Market Street Wealth Management has not faced any disciplinary action.

 Opening an Account with Market Street Wealth Management

 The easiest way to open an account with Market Street Wealth Management is by visiting its headquarters in Indianapolis.
 You can also visit its website to send a message or reach the firm by phone at 317-552-0505.

 All information is accurate as of the writing of this article.

 Tips for Finding a Financial Advisor

 - Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Once you meet with a financial advisor you may want to work with, you should keep some important points in mind.
 To help, we published a report on the five questions to ask when choosing a financial advisor.